 NYU has a very flexible Standardized Testing Policy to accommodate students from all over the world.
 In addition to the ACT, SAT, AP, and IB exams, we also accept national examinations from over a hundred countries.
-You can refer to our International Credentials Tool which allows for you see specifically what is requires for each examination based on country of origin.
+You can refer to our International Qualifications Tool which allows for you see specifically what is requires for each examination based on country of origin.

 As part of our standardized testing policy, some applicants will also be required to submit English language proficiency testing.